 The art print we used in this spot is by Jennifer Ament.
 I love this print and have moved it over and over to different spots in our old (and now new) homes.

-Our wood coat rack is this one.
+Here’s our coat rack.
 It’s really cute—I’m going to use the larger version in our laundry room to store all our reusable bags.

 At the top of the stairway is a print from our new ABM print shop (launching very soon!!!).
 At both the bottom and top of the stairs I added a basket.
 These are to store shoes since the bottom of the stairs is our garage access where we enter and exit as a family all the time.